 Currently, the Arctic is most at risk, with temperatures on the rise, we see ice caps melting which increases sea levels.
 Rising sea levels can damage coral reefs as sediments smooth coral.
 Warming waters can also lead to bleaching of coral.
 These ecosystems are home to thousands of species, which rely on healthy coral reefs to survive.
 According to the National Oceanic and Atmospheric Administration (NOAA), “Ocean ecosystems face an additional challenge: ocean acidification.
 The ocean absorbs about 30% of the carbon dioxide we release into the atmosphere by burning fossil fuels.
 As a result, the water is becoming more acidic, which affects marine life.”

 Climate change is also significantly affecting our water resources, with far-reaching consequences for both the environment and our daily lives.
 Rising temperatures are altering precipitation patterns, changing when, where, and how much rain falls.
 Some regions are facing more intense rainfall, while others are grappling with increasing droughts.
 The frequency of flooding and droughts has both become more common due to climate change.
 Precipitation events are more intense and frequent across the United States, while droughts are particularly affecting the Western states.
 Higher temperatures increase water usage, especially for agriculture, as crops require more water to counteract increased evaporation.
 Snowpack, a vital source of freshwater, is also impacted, with warmer temperatures leading to reduced snow and earlier melting.
-This threatens the reliability of snowmelt as a water source, especially in drier regions like the west.
+This threatens the reliability of snowmelt as a water source, especially in drier regions like the West.

 Our food supply is closely linked to climate and weather conditions.
 Rising temperatures, drought, water scarcity, diseases, and extreme weather events present significant challenges for farmers and ranchers.
 While adaptations in farming practices and the development of new technologies can help mitigate some of these issues, certain problems, such as heat-related health risks for both farmworkers and livestock, are harder to address (NOAA).
-According to the World Health Organization, “Climate change induces both immediate mental health issues, like anxiety and post-traumatic stress, and long-term disorders due to factors like displacement and disrupted social cohesion.“.
-Farmworkers may face exhaustion, heatstroke, and even heart attacks, while high temperatures can also harm livestock which largely affects the farming market (WHO).

 Infrastructure in many places was not built with climate change in mind.
 In the United States, existing infrastructure may not be able to withstand extreme weather events that bring heavy rains, floods, wind, snow, or temperature changes.
-Coastal infrastructure and cities are at risk from sea level rise, which can lead to coastal erosion and high tide flooding.
-Which will lead cities to make the hard decision to adapt or go underwater.
+Coastal infrastructure and cities are at risk from sea level rise, which can lead to coastal erosion and high tide flooding, which will lead cities to make the hard decision to adapt or go underwater.
 Currently, scientists are suggesting that cities invest in resilient infrastructure that can withstand future climate risks (United Nations).

 Climate change is already taking a toll on human health, with shifting weather patterns putting lives in danger in various ways: